Biology A Level

 There is an opportunity to complete a one week work placement in the summer term.
 Students of Biology have enjoyed various enrichment activities, including a visiting speaker from Medical projects, taken part in the Society of Biology quiz and visits to Formby Beach and Chester Zoo.
 Students also take part in a number of debates on current issues.

-There is a compulsory one day fieldtrip which is part of the 12 assessed practical assessments. and costs will therefore be met by the College.
-Students need to bring basic stationary and a calculator to all lessons, be punctual, engaged and ready to learn.
-We also expect you to commit to at least 4 or 5 hours per week outside of lesson to be spent on independent learning which may include, homework, reading, research and revision for this subject.
+There is a compulsory one day fieldtrip which is part of the 12 assessed practical assessments and costs will therefore be met by The Sixth Form.
+Students need to bring basic stationery and a calculator to all lessons, be punctual, engaged and ready to learn.
+We also expect you to commit to at least 5 hours per week outside of lesson on independent learning. this will include: homework, reading, research, and revision for this subject.

 Future Career Opportunities

-The College has attractive, well equipped teaching laboratories where you will have every opportunity to link theory with practice and develop confident practical skills.
+Paired with Chemistry, Biology opens up the greatest opportunities to enter the medical professions.
+The The Sixth Form has attractive, well equipped teaching laboratories where you will have every opportunity to link theory with practice and develop confident practical skills.
 We offer opportunities in and out of the laboratory to enrich and challenge you.
-We also have good links with both Salford and Liverpool Universities which have allowed our students to experience undergraduate practical work at the universities.
+We also have good links with both Salford and Liverpool Universities which have allowed our students to experience undergraduate practical work in university laboratories.